eugeniogiusti/eugeniogiusti/README.md

 <h3 align="center">A passionate System Engineer</h3>

   <div class="about-me">
-    <p>System Engineer with a proven track record in designing, implementing, and managing scalable IT infrastructures.
+    <p>SysAdmin with a proven track record in designing, implementing, and managing scalable IT infrastructures.
 	Passionate about open-source technologies, Linux, Bash, Virtualization and networking.
 	Focused on automation and delivering reliable, high-performance solutions.</p>
   </div>